 For this recipe, you need a ripe banana.
 Alternatively, you can use banana baby food.
 You’ll also need some peanut butter, a tablespoon of honey and some low-fat yogurt.
 Whip your ingredients up and freeze to make banana pops.
 You may want to keep one tasty popsicle for yourself.

 Dogs can eat banana peels, but it's dangerous!
-Feed them peeled bananas instead or the tasty banana dog treats above and they won't have any good reasons to eat banana peels.
+Feed them peeled bananas instead or the tasty banana dog treats above and they won't have any good reasons to eat the peel.

 The information on this page is not a substitute for veterinary help.
 Please contact a vet for help with any dog food concerns that you have.